-A native Washingtonian, Phil Wood has spent his entire career in the D.C.-Baltimore area.
+Native Washingtonian Phil Wood has spent his entire career in the D.C.-Baltimore area.
 Through the years, he's hosted radio sports talk shows in both markets with a decided emphasis on baseball, and has also performed on-air duties on and around broadcasts of the Washington Bullets and Capitals, and the Baltimore Orioles, Colts, and Ravens.
 He's a past winner of the NSSA Maryland Sportscaster of the Year Award, a Best of Baltimore Award from Baltimore Magazine, and a Best of Washington Award from the Washington City Paper.
-His book Nationals on Parade was published in 2005.
-In addition to his duties on Nats Xtra, Phil hosts Nationals Talk Live, a post-game call-in show on the Nationals Radio Network, and appears on MASN's Mid Atlantic Sports Report Monday-Friday, and co-hosts Nats Talk with Mike Wallace every Saturday morning on MASN.
-He's a graduate of Thomas Jefferson High School in Fairfax County, Va., and earned his B.S. degree in History and English at Austin Peay State University in Clarksville, Tenn.
-Phil and his family reside in Reisterstown, MD.
+His book, Nationals on Parade, was published in 2005.
+Phil hosts Nationals Talk Live, a post-game call-in show on the Nationals Radio Network, and appears regularly on MASN's Mid Atlantic Sports Report.
+He's the co-host of Nats Talk, now in its fifth season, with former major league lefty Mike Wallace every Saturday morning on MASN, and occasionally fills in for Ray Knight as pre-and-postgame analyst on MASN's Nats Xtra.
+He's a graduate of Thomas Jefferson High School in Fairfax County, Va., and earned a B.S. in History and English at Austin Peay State University in Clarksville, TN, were he returned to teach during the winter of 2013-14.
+Phil and his wife Diane Gunther reside in Reisterstown, MD.

-Bob Carpenter enters his 9th season with MASN and the Nationals and his 31th in Major League Baseball.
+Bob Carpenter enters his 10th season with MASN and the Nationals and his 32nd year of MLB play-by-play.
 He came to Washington in 2006 after 10 years on TV and radio with the St. Louis Cardinals and 16 seasons of MLB on ESPN.
 During the off-season, Bob handles basketball play-by-play for the University of Oklahoma and Oral Roberts University.
 The St. Louis native debuted in 1984 with Cardinals baseball on the Sportstime Cable Network, then returned in '95 on KPLR-TV and KMOX Radio.
+In 2014, he was named DC co-Sportscaster of the Year with Joe Benanati of the Capitals.
 He has been nominated for 4 St. Louis/Mid-America Emmys, winning twice (1996 and '97), and a National Capital/Chesapeake Bay Emmy in 2008 for his Nationals play-by-play.
 Carpenter also appeared on TV in the '80s and '90s with Texas, New York (NL) and Minnesota.
 One of sports broadcasting's busiest announcers, Bob worked MLB, college basketball and college football during 18 seasons of play-by-play with ESPN from 1988-2005.
 He has broadcast baseball playoffs, Triple-A All-Star Games, NCAA and NIT Basketball Tournaments and College Football bowl games.
 His studio work included College Gameday and College Football Scoreboard shows.
 During his tenure with ESPN, Carpenter was paired with former major leaguers Buck Martinez, Joe Morgan, Jim Palmer, Ray Knight, Jerry Reuss, Frank Viola and many others.
 On the basketball side, he worked with Dick Vitale, Bill Raftery, Larry Conley, Jim Valvano among others.
 Carpenter announced the 2005 NCAA Basketball Final Four in his hometown of St. Louis for NCAA International TV, one of his 7 NCAA tournaments.
 Prior to ESPN, Bob handled a variety of sports for USA Network, including college basketball and football, PGA Golf (including The Masters) and professional tennis (including the U.S. Open).
 Bob announced numerous soccer events at RFK Stadium, starting as the TV voice of Team America in 1983, and also worked several matches during the 1994 World Cup.
 Carpenter began his broadcasting career in 1976 as baseball play-by-play announcer with the Tulsa Oilers.
 Carpenter earned a Radio-TV-Film degree with honors from the University of Missouri-Kansas City in 1975.
-Bob and Debbie, his wife of 33 years, have 2 daughters, Katie and Allison.
+Bob and Debbie, his wife of 35 years, have 2 daughters, Katie and Allison.

 Washingtonian Magazine honored Holliday as Washingtonian of the Year for his many civic activities.
+He was a 2014 inductee into The Washington DC Sports Hall of Fame, the National Academy of Television Arts and Sciences Hall of Fame, and was the 2014 NSSA Maryland Sportscaster of the Year.
 Holliday has been recognized by the College Football Hall of Fame with the Lindsay Nelson Outstanding Sportscaster Award, by the Catholic Youth Organization as its National Person of the Year, and by the Diabetes Association as its Father of the Year.
 In 2010 Johnny was named one of 60 influential Marylanders.
 He is also a member of the Radio Television Broadcasters Hall of Fame.
+The Johnny Holliday Scholarship Golf Classic has raised over a million dollars for the Youth Leadership Foundation and a scholarship in Johnny's name to The University of Maryland.
 His basketball and softball teams have raised close to two million dollars for charity and he hosts his own celebrity golf tournament to benefit the Youth Leadership Foundation.